* Why is "liars" in the title? What are the lies?

 * The attitude the Liars have with the video evidence was already stupid once (the video with Alison & Ian that they didn't even attempt to copy, leaving (supposedly) Ian free reign to get Spencer's laptop and cancel it) but to repeat it ''exactly the same'' with the videos found in Alison's lunchbox (Emily had them on her laptop AND NOWHERE ELSE, and not only did she leave her laptop unprotected, but even TURNED ON.
 Predictably, (probably) A cancelled them ([[NoKillLikeOverkill along with the rest of Emily's files]]).
 Stupid much?

 * Do these girls ever think anything through?
 They ''know'' by now that A is constantly watching them and will punish ''any'' mistake they make.
 Yet they all continue to do incredibly stupid things.
-One recent one being Spencer stealing then pawning her sister's wedding ring, only to have it turned into horseshoe.
+One example being Spencer stealing then pawning her sister's wedding ring, only to have it turned into horseshoe.
 That was stupid enough even without A involved.

 ** I totally agree.
 My contention is not with Spencer's decision, but with the writers.
 How can the owner of a pawn shop or whatever it was, hand over one person's ring to someone else? (even if they suspected the ring wasn't Spencer's?)
 And then take Spencer's 2000 dollars and hand her a worthless horseshoe?
 What kind of idiot would give 2000 dollars for a horseshoe??
 And does A have a camera in the pawn shop too?
 How else could A have known Spencer went there with Melissa's ring; it could have been anything, the Hastings are wealthy and probably have a lot of jewellery.